Victoria Eugenie of Battenberg: Legacy

 After the death of Spanish dictator Francisco Franco in 1975, the monarchy was restored and Ena's grandson, Juan Carlos I, became King of Spain; her great-grandson, Felipe VI, is the current king.
 Her godchildren included the Prince of Monaco, Queen Fabiola of Belgium, and Cayetana Fitz-James Stuart, 18th Duchess of Alba.

-Ena left eight important pieces of jewellery written in her will that, following her instructions, would be transmitted privately to the head of the royal family successively to be worn by the following Queens of Spain.
+Ena left eight important pieces of jewellery written in her will that, following her instructions, would be transmitted privately to the head of the royal family successively to be worn by the following queens of Spain.
 The jewellery collection, known as the joyas de pasar, includes her Ansorena fleur-de-lis tiara given to her by Alfonso XIII as a wedding gift in addition to other wedding gift jewellery from the King.
 She left her other jewels to be distributed between her daughters Infanta Beatriz and Infanta María Cristina –who received Victoria Eugenie's Cartier tiara of diamonds set with pearls (or alternatively with emeralds)–.
 This tiara and other family jewels were added to the joyas de pasar collection later.
-The jewels in the collection are currently the most important of the royal family and are worn by the Queen of Spain on solemn occasions.
+The jewels in the collection are currently the most important of the royal family and are worn by the queen on solemn occasions.

 A sapphire ring owned by Ena was sold at Sotheby's in May 2012 for $50,000.
 That same year, Sotheby's also sold at auction Victoria Eugenie's diamond and pink conch shell bracelet by Cartier for $3.4 million.

+In 2025, a Spanish series called Ena.
+Queen Victoria Eugenia was released in Finland, Portugal and Spain.
+Also, in December that year, Patrimonio Nacional opened a temporary exhibition (from December 2025 to April 2026) at the Royal Collections Gallery about the queen, with books, dresses, jewelry, letters and portraits, among others.